shubhamjha03563/EmailMicroService/README.md

 {
   "to": "test@gmail.com",
-  "message": "Hi how are u?"
+  "email_body": "Hi how are u?"
 }

 NOTE: 'mailtrap' has been used to catch the sent email.